OperationSpark/portfolio/README.md

 *   Students will require a GitHub account and will need to remember their GitHub username and password.
 *   Students will require a Cloud9 account - they will login to Cloud9 using their GitHub credentials.
-*   Students should have completed the 'Your First Website' lesson.
+*   Students should have completed the <a href="https://github.com/OperationSpark/first-website/blob/master/README.md" target="_blank">'Your First Website' lesson.</a>

 ## Overview

 ### Specs

 * At the end of the lesson students will have a basic understanding of Cascading Style Sheets (CSS) and added a Portfolio page to their website.
+The portfolio page will list all of the projects we'll complete in our studies, and begin a decent resume of your coding skills!

 ### Take Away